-There are only horrors connected to this heritage site, the horrors of exterminating more than 1.5 million people.
+There are only horrors connected to the heritage site of Auschwitz Birkenau, the horrors of exterminating more than 1.5 million people.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.

 - Full name of site: Auschwitz Birkenau – German Nazi Concentration and Extermination Camp (1940-1945)

 - Country: Poland

 - Category: Cultural site